Minnesota Driver Vehicle Services Point System

 - You will have your license suspended if you are convicted of violations like lending your license to some one else, altering information on your license or being responsible for an accident causing death or injury.
-A complete list of violations leading to license suspension can be found here.

 - Increased violations are also likely to increase your auto insurance rates.
 See our auto insurance section for more information about obtaining quality car insurance at competitive rates.